Bodymoor Heath Training Ground: History

 The land used for Bodymoor Heath was purchased sometime during the 1970s from a local farmer by then-Chairman Doug Ellis, to replace the previous training facility in Trinity Road, Aston.
-However, by the late 1990s the facilities had started to look dated, prompting then-Villa manager John Gregory to criticise Ellis, stating that he believed he was "stuck in a time warp", citing the Chairman's reluctance to invest further in the training ground as something of considerable concern.
+However, by the late 1990's the facilities had started to look dated, prompting then-Villa manager John Gregory to criticise Ellis, stating that he believed he was "stuck in a time warp", citing the Chairman's reluctance to invest further in the training ground as something of considerable concern.

 Planning permission had been a significant problem for the club's intention to modernise the training facilities, and it wasn't until November 2005 that Aston Villa announced an £8 million redevelopment of Bodymoor Heath.
 Before the team's 2005-06 Premier League performance, Ellis had revealed that the club had budgeted the plans for achieving 10th-12th place.
 However, they finished 16th, and as a result the development came to halt, having already been scaled down from its original plans.
 Once Randy Lerner purchased the club in September 2006, the club announced that work on the redevelopment of Bodymoor Heath would continue but with revisions and upgrades of the original plans resulting in a total cost of redevelopment of £13 million.
 The new training ground, designed by HB Architects, was officially unveiled on 6 May 2007.

 In March 2019, Aston Villa submitted plans to the local council to expand the gymnastics and sport science areas of the main Bodymoor Heath building, as well as adding a larger match analysis room and increasing the area used for physical training eight-fold.
 It has been reported that the new 'performance centre' has been inspired by the facilities of the Minnesota Vikings NFL team during a pre-season tour.
 This followed a complete redevelopment of the Academy training ground, which included construction of a 500-seater "mini-stadium".
 This allowed the Under-23's, who previously played their home games at Villa Park, to play at the training ground instead.
 This was part of a complete relocation of the southern half of the training ground caused by land lost due to HS2.
 These developments were valued at over £20 million overall.
 The development continued throughout 2020 under the supervision of new CEO Christian Purslow, but were delayed by restrictions related to the COVID-19 pandemic in the United Kingdom.

 On 4 May 2021, Bodymoor Heath's new 'High Performance Centre' was officially opened by Prince William, Duke of Cambridge.